Gawhar Shad

 Gawhar Shad Mosque in Herat.
 Illustrated London News, 1863.

-Gawhar Shad (meaning "joyful jewel" or "shining jewel"; also Gawhar Shad Begum, Gohar Shād or Gawharshâd; died 19 July 1457) was the chief consort of Shah Rukh, the emperor of the Timurid Empire.
+Gawhar Shad (گوهرشاد; meaning "joyful jewel" or "shining jewel"; also Gawhar Shad Begum, Gohar Shād or Gawharshâd; died 19 July 1457) was the chief consort of Shah Rukh, the emperor of the Timurid Empire.

 Life

 She was the daughter of Giāth ud-Din Tarkhān, an important and influential noble during Tīmur's reign.
 Her ancestor, Qishliq of the Suldus tribe, had been granted the title Tarkhān personally by Genghis Khan for his services, and was later a commander of a thousand under Chagatai Khan.
 The Tarkhān title descended down the family and they enjoyed significant prestige.

 Marriage

 Gawhar Shad was married to Shah Rukh probably in 1388, certainly before 1394 when their son, Ulugh Beg was born.
 It was a successful marriage, according to the ballads of Herat which sing of Shah Rukh's love for her.
 But little is known of their first forty years together, except what concerns her buildings.

 Along with her brothers who were administrators at the Timurid court in Herat, Gawhar Shad played a very important role in the early Timurid history.
 In 1405 she moved the Timurid capital from Samarkand to Herat.

 She was instrumental in the construction of Herat's Mousallah Complex.

 Gawhar Shad Madrasa eastern portal (Herat), from the northeast, with Gawhar Shad Mosque in the background.
 Durand 1885 (Illustrated London News 87, 1885).

 Under her patronage, the Persian language and Persian culture were elevated to a main element of the Timurid dynasty.
 She and her husband led a cultural renaissance by their lavish patronage of the arts, attracting to their court artists, architects and philosophers and poets acknowledged today among the world's most illustrious, including the poet Jami.
 Many exquisite examples of Timurid architecture remain in Herat today.